Vyral/base-template/_posts/2019-02-21-updates-and-projections-for-the-2019-real-estate-market.md

   https://s3.amazonaws.com/vyralmarketing/Diane+Cardano/2019/Suburbs+of+Philadelphia+Real+Estate-+market+update.mp4
 pullquote: >-
-  Now is a good time to get your for-sale home exposed to the 2019 buyers who are out there looking for homes right now.
+  Now is a good time to get your for-sale home exposed to the 2019 buyers who are out there looking for homes.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true